Spencer Steer Player Props: Reds vs. Athletics

-The Cincinnati Reds, including Spencer Steer (.222 on-base percentage in past 10 games, 104 points below season-long percentage), take on starting pitcher Kyle Muller and the Oakland Athletics at Oakland-Alameda County Coliseum, Saturday at 4:07 PM ET.
+Spencer Steer -- .200 average over his past 10 games -- will be in action for the Cincinnati Reds versus the Oakland Athletics, with Ken Waldichuk on the hill, on April 30 at 4:07 PM ET.

-He had a hitless showing in his previous game (0-for-6) against the Athletics.
+He strung together two hits (going 2-for-4 with a double) in his most recent game against the Athletics.

 Spencer Steer Game Info & Props vs. the Athletics